AliceO2Group/O2DPG/README.md

   - The `WORKFLOW_DETECTORS` and `WORKFLOW_PARAMETERS` options are optional, your workflow does not need to use them.
 They are mostly for more complex workflows, so you can ignore them for now`.
   - Leave `DDMODE=processing` in order to run a workflow.
   - `GEN_TOPO_PARTITION` and `NHBPERTF` will be set by AliECS later automatically, no need to change them.
-  - Change the output filename to a file somewhere in your `$HOME`, this will be the file you have to enter in AliECS as topology.
+  - Change the output filename to a file somewhere in your `$HOME`, the default is `$HOME`/gen_topo_output.xml.
+This will be the file you have to enter in AliECS as topology.
 - Run `run.sh`
+- Put the output file (default is `$HOME/gen_topo_output.xml`) as EPN DDS topology in the AliECS GUI.

 When adapting your workflow, please try to follow the style of the existing workflows.
 The [testing/examples/example-workflow.sh](testing/examples/example-workflow.sh) should be a simple start, for a more complex example you can have a look at [testing/detectors/TPC/tpc-workflow.sh](testing/detectors/TPC/tpc-workflow.sh), and as a fulll complex example of a global workflow please look at [production/full-system-test/dpl-workflow_local.sh](production/full-system-test/dpl-workflow_local.sh)

+**Please note that currently when creating a workflow that contains QC, ERROR messages will be written to the console.
+The workflow creation scripts sees these error messages and then fails.
+These failures can be ignored using the `GEN_TOPO_IGNORE_ERROR=1` env variable, which is thus temporarily mandatory for all workflows containing QC.**

 For reference, the `run.sh` script internally uses the `parser` to create the XML file, it essentially sets some environment variables and then calls the *parser*  with all options set.
 So in principle, you can also use the *parser* directly to create the workflow as described [here](Creating-a-full-topology-DDS-XML-file-manually).